-Blast targeting Turkish police kills at least 1 in southeast
+Blast targeting police in southeast Turkey kills 3

-ISTANBUL (AP) — Turkish media says police have been targeted in an explosion in a pre-dominantly Kurdish city in southeast Turkey in an attack that has killed least one policeman and wounded others.
+ISTANBUL (AP) — A roadside bomb in a pre-dominantly Kurdish city in southeast Turkey on Monday killed three policemen and wounded three others, according to the state-run news agency.

-Turkey’s state-run Anadolu Agency says one policeman was killed and four others wounded in an explosion Monday near Dicle University in the province of Diyarbakir.

-It said a police team was the target of a roadside bomb near a university excavation site.
-It blamed the attack on militants of the outlawed Kurdistan Worker’s Party, or PKK.
+Anadolu Agency said the explosion occurred near Dicle University in the Sur district of Diyarbakir province.
+The report blamed the attack on militants of the outlawed Kurdistan Worker’s Party, or PKK.

-The private Dogan news agency gave a higher number of fatalities, saying three people were killed in the attack.
-It put the number of wounded at five.

 Most Read Stories